 The currency of South Africa is the rand (R or ZAR) and the general cost of living is much cheaper than in the UK.
 You will be able to open a bank account with a currency in ZAR, Euros or US Dollars.

-The top five banks in South Africa are:
+The top four banks in South Africa are:

 For more information, visit Expatica’s webpage on banking institutions in South Africa.
 You may also be interested in looking at our international money transfer page for advice on how to move your money abroad.